statsd/statsd/README.md

 ## Tests
-A test framework has been added using node-unit and some custom code to start and manipulate statsd.
+A test framework has been added using node-unit and some custom code to start and manipulate StatsD.
 Please add tests under test/ for any new features or bug fixes encountered.
 Testing a live server can be tricky, attempts were made to eliminate race conditions but it may be possible to encounter a stuck state.
 If doing dev work, a `killall statsd` will kill any stray test servers in the